 The short answer is, yes they can.
 Some cheaper turntables feature a low-quality stylus that might last only 40 playing hours and can start damaging your records.
 However, in general, it is quite easy to prevent by picking the correct stylus or turntable that is made from higher quality materials.
 Cheap turntables can still be worthwhile in some user cases.
 In this article, we look at how to prevent damaging your precious vinyl and will look into what to look for when going for a budget turntable.

 The impact of the Stylus

 The more you use the stylus, the more worn down it gets.
-It not only erodes over time, but it also has to contend with minute pieces of debris from the environment, and together these two things can cause the stylus to become too damaged to do your records any good.
+It not only erodes over time, but it also has to contend with minute pieces of debris from the environment.
+Together these two things can cause the stylus to become too damaged to do your records any good.
+This can cause for example popping and crackling while playing your records, although there could be other factors at play as well.
 This is but one of the reasons why replacing the stylus on time is so important.